kenokim/RL_sac_tf2/README.md

 2. Openai gym Mujoco
 Recommend to use Linux or MacOs as your development environment.
 Otherwise, you'll encounter a lot of bugs! ( I did :worried: )
 * Go to the official Mujoco homepage, download an appropriate license.
-Then, follow the steps represented on the page.
+Then, follow steps represented on the page.
 This enables having an experiment on your local pc! :satisfied: